saranvd/gmp-template/README.md

-# Home of templates
+# Home of GMP templates
-## Incremental attempts to build a useful gmp template